Antoaneta Sawyer, Ph. D.

 Unfortunately, in modern medicine there is no single clinical test that can be used to identify Alzheimer's disease early or later on in life.
 A comprehensive patient evaluation includes a complete health history, physical examination, neurological and mental status assessments, and other tests, including blood and urine analysis, EKG or an imaging exam, such as CT or MRI.
 Despite no successful conventional treatment is yet available to fully cope with the Alzheimer's disease, there are several pharmaceutical drugs that may help delay the progression of symptoms associated with Alzheimer's disease.
 There also drugs that may help control behavioral symptoms, such as sleeplessness, agitation, wandering, anxiety, and depression.
 Treating these behavioral symptoms often makes people with Alzheimer's more comfortable and makes their care easier.

+Scientists at the Massachusetts Institute of Technology (MIT) have recently discovered that a combination of naturally occurring nutrients could do what Big Pharma drugs can't.
+Their research was published in the journal Alheimer's disease and Dementia (2010), the nutrient mix stimulated the growth of new brain connections, technically known as “synapses”--and the supplements were shown to have potential to improve memory in Alzheimer's patients.
+The researches included 225 Alzheimer’s patients, and found as matter of this study, that a cocktail of three naturally occurring nutrients believed to promote growth of those synapses, plus few other ingredients (B vitamins, phosopholipids & antioxidants), improve verbal memory in patients with mild Alzheimer's.
+The main researcher, Richard Wurtman, believes loss of synapses is the root cause of Alzheimer's disease.
 In his proper words, “If you can increase the number of synapses by enhancing their production, you might to some extent avoid that loss of cognitive ability,” as he stated.
 The supplements used in the study are” Uridine (a nutrient in beets and molasses), Choline (found in egg yolks and wheat germ) and the Omega-3 fatty acid DHA (one of the two long-chain omega-3s in fish such as salmon) (all 3 normally present in breast milk) and known to be precursors to the fatty molecules that make up brain cell membranes which help form synapses.
 The Alzheimer's patients drank the cocktail known as "Souvenaid", as a control beverage daily for about three months and showed a statistically significant level of improvement compared to those who received a placebo drink.
 At the end 40 percent of the patients receiving the nutrient mix showed improved performance in a test of verbal memory (memory for words, as opposed to memory of locations & experiences) known as the Wechsler Memory Scale.
 Fortunately, at the moment, three additional clinical studies are underway, one in USA and 2 in EU.
 Results will be available in the period between 2011-2013.
 As Wurtman stated, his approach may prove beneficial in treating Parkinson disease also.

 Diet and Lifestyle in Alzheimer disease: